 Things we like

 - Only suitable for children under the age of 4

-For several years, Street Tennis Club has been manufacturing an array of tennis products that are tailored for the younger population.
-One of their most recent inventions is the Tennis Racket for Kids.
+For several years, Street Tennis Club has been manufacturing various tennis products tailored to the younger population.
+One of their most recent inventions is the Tennis Rackets for Kids.

-This piece of equipment is specifically designed to help your child improve their strokes and to establish better contact with the ball.
-This is made possible by the polyester string construction.
+This piece of equipment is specifically designed to help your child improve their strokes and establish better contact with the ball.

-What’s more, the racket comes in 3 main sizes: 17,19 and 21-inch.
+What’s more, the racket comes in 3 main sizes: 17 and 19-inch.
 This means you’re likely to find one that’s appropriate for your child’s age and height.

 The grip, which is fabricated from polyurethane, is tailored for the small hands of a child.
 The manufacturer has also included an interactive video game, which helps kids learn more about playing tennis.